Frederick Douglass Memorial Bridge: Original bridge

 The bridge connects at its southern terminus with Interstate 295 and the Suitland Parkway and thus provides access to downtown from those routes as well as from South Capitol Street and roads connecting to it.
 As a result, the bridge carries commuter traffic from Prince George's County, Maryland, and from Southern Maryland.
 The bridge is part of the National Highway System, as are South Capitol Street north of the bridge and the Suitland Parkway.

 The bridge was re-decked and widened in 1975–1978 to repair damage, build new approaches and to create room for a 5th lane that would be bus-only in the rush hour direction.
 The work also narrowed the sidewalks.

 In 1988, the swing gate was replaced and as a result of closures the bus-only lane became an all-user lane again.

 In 2007, the bridge was closed from July 6 to August 29 for a $27 million renovation project meant to extend its life for 20 years.
 The northernmost portion of the bridge was demolished, with this came new intersections South Capitol Street and Potomac Avenue and notably more curved northern exit point.
 The deck was once again replaced and resurfaced, and new street lights and guard rails were added.
 The access point to the Nationals Park would not open until March 30, 2008.

+Despite these repairs, the bridge continued to deteriorate faster than maintenance could keep up.
+Inspectors found that the bridge's beams had large corrosion holes in its structural beams which necessitated complete replacement of the bridge.